18 Top-Rated Attractions & Things to Do on the Oregon Coast

 9. Yaquina Head Outstanding Natural Area

-Easily accessed from the 101, just over 10 miles south of Depoe Bay, Yaquina Head is a pedestrian-friendly day-use area with a parking area and hiking trails.
-While the center of attention is the historic 1872 lighthouse at the tip of the basalt head, framed by colorful wildflowers in the early spring and summer, there is much to explore in this outstanding natural area.
+Yaquina Head is a designated Outstanding Natural Area, located just over 10 miles south of Depoe Bay and easily accessible from the 101.
+While the center of attention is the historic 1872 lighthouse at the tip of the basalt head, framed by colorful wildflowers in the early spring and summer, there is much to explore on this scenic promontory.

 Other fun reasons to visit include an extensive tide pool habitat, various wildlife spotted from the shore, and an interpretive center to learn more about the long history tied to the lighthouse.
 Tours of the lighthouse, including climbing a challenging set of stairs, are available every day in July and August.
 Reservations are recommended.